 This sub genre now as a new lease of life in the form of Ghost Stories, adapted from Writer-Directors Andy Nyman and Jeremy Dyson’s hugely successful stage play.
 The film plays to the strengths of the medium with the subtler use of sound, light and editing rather than the big reveals and sleight of hand used so effectively in the live version.

 Philip Goodman (Andy Nyman) is a rationalist and debunker of paranormal charlatans (think Richard Dawkins crossed with Derren Brown only with less knowledge, charm and talent).
 He’s given three cases to solve by his childhood hero who he long thought dead, now living in squalor with only cheap scotch and slightly unconvincing old man make up for company (and you really are looking for the moment when he’s revealed to be someone else).

-However women are in somewhat shorter supply in the film and this is a work that concentrates on the male experience and male anxieties without much in the way the way of solutions but then why should it?
+However women are in somewhat shorter supply in the film and this is a work that concentrates on the male experience, and examines male anxieties without much in the way the way of solutions but then why should it?
 It’s probably enough that it grounds the problems of reality alongside the supernatural without trivialising the former.

 Ultimately this is a film where atmosphere is king and it succeeds on that level.
 Nyman and Dyson have created a work of creeping dread and death, and a world where no-one, rich or poor alike, is safe.
 A world where the ghosts are real, whether they’re in your head or not.